 Arlington Rotary Club (of Virginia) was founded July 4, 1929.
-Our club is one of approximately 30,000 clubs in more than 200 countries and territories, with 1.2 million members of Rotary International dedicated to the simple motto, "Service Above Self."
+Our club is one of approximately 30,000 clubs in more than 200 countries and territories, with 1.2 million members of Rotary International dedicated to "Service Above Self."

-Arlington Rotary is a group of approximately 40 dedicated leaders in our community from a variety of different professions who want to apply their combined talents and resources toward making a difference in the world while also enhancing the exchange of ideas across professional boundaries.
+Arlington Rotary is a group of about 35 individuals from a variety of backgrounds and professions who want to apply their combined talents and resources toward making a difference in their community.
+We also enjoy each others' company, host interesting speakers at Club meetings, and have fun with social events throughout the year.

-Our service projects range from the very local (e.g. picking up litter along Glebe Road), to the global (e.g. our participation in Rotary International's campaign to eradicate polio in the world).
-They may involve providing our own people-power in a good cause (packaging food at Arlington Food Assistance Center), or monetary donations to support worthy local causes (recent examples are cash donations to Arlington Thrive and Doorways for Women & Families).
-Many of our efforts involve education, ranging from our own in-house college scholarships that put $18,000 annually in the hands of graduating Arlington seniors, our support for enrichment programs in local middle schools, or grants of scholarships through RI for study and exchange programs at a variety of levels.
+Many of our service projects benefit the Arlington community, and our Club contribute to the global goals of Rotary International to eradicate polio and combat other diseases.
+Local projects include packing food at the Arlington Food Assistance Center or monetary donations to support worthy local organizations such as Path Forward.
+Many of our efforts involve education, ranging from our own in-house college scholarships that put $18,000 annually in the hands of graduating Arlington seniors, our support for enrichment programs in local middle schools, or grants of scholarships through Rotary International for study and exchange programs at a variety of levels.

 Our mailing address is: Arlington Rotary Club | P.O.
 Box 100038 | Arlington Virginia 22210